Was Game of Thrones inspired by The Bible? Is Jon Snow a modern Jesus? Let’s take a look.

 George R.R.
-Martin might have invented many different religions for HBO hit Game of Thrones, but many of them are actually inspired by real-life religions.
+Martin might have invented many different religions for HBO’s hit, Game of Thrones, but many of them are actually inspired by real-life religions.

-However, much of his astoundingly popular series might actually be inspired from the holy book itself.
+However, much of his astoundingly popular series might actually be inspired by the holy book itself.

 Here are 10 ideas and themes Game of Thrones took from the world’s best-selling book (according to the Guinness Book of World Records), The Bible.

-It goes without saying that death and resurrection is a popular theme in The Bible and Game of Thrones.
+It goes without saying that death and resurrection are popular themes in The Bible and Game of Thrones.

 And while that might be an easy deduction to make, the focus on this theme seems especially important to both.

-Like Game of Thrones, the good book is scattered with miraculous stories of men and woman who died and returned from the grave.
+Like Game of Thrones, the good book is scattered with miraculous stories of men and women who died and returned from the grave.